Last updated July 2026

 | Entry | Free; open daily |

-| Dogs | Allowed on lead only — sheep graze the reserve |
+| Dogs | Allowed on lead only due to stock grazing |

-| Best seasons | Spring (cherry blossoms); autumn (Maple Grove colours) |
+| Best seasons | Spring for cherry blossoms; autumn for Maple Grove colours |

 Where to Learn More